Abdullah of Saudi Arabia: Illness and death

-In November 2010, his back problems came to light in the media.
+In November 2010, Abdullah's back problems came to light in the media.
 He had an "accumulation of blood" around the spinal cord.
 He suffered from a herniated disc and was told to rest by doctors.
 To maintain the Kingdom's stability, Crown Prince Sultan returned from Morocco during the King's absence.
 The King was admitted to NewYork–Presbyterian Hospital after a blood clot complicated a slipped disc and underwent successful back surgery.
 The lead surgeon was Muhammad Zaka, who probably removed the herniated disk and performed a lumbar fusion.
 He subsequently had another successful surgery in which surgeons "stabilized a number of vertebras".
 He left the hospital on 22 December 2010 and convalesced at The Plaza in New York City.
 On 22 January 2011, he left the United States for Morocco, and returned to the Kingdom on 23 February 2011.

 Abdullah left Saudi Arabia on "special leave" on 27 August 2012.
 Al Quds reported that he had an operation at Mount Sinai Hospital, New York, on or before 4 September 2012, following a heart attack.
 However, there was no official report on this alleged operation—instead, it was announced that the King went on a private trip to Morocco, where he was known to frequent.
-The King returned to Saudi Arabia from Morocco on 24 September.
+He returned to Saudi Arabia from Morocco on 24 September.
 Nearly two months later, in November 2012, Abdullah underwent another back surgery in Riyadh and left hospital on 13 December 2012.

 On 2 January 2015, Abdullah was hospitalized in Riyadh for pneumonia and died on 23 January at the age of 90.
 In accordance with Islamic tradition, his funeral was held the same day, a public ceremony at the Grand Mosque of Riyadh before burial in an unmarked grave at the Al Oud cemetery.
 Three days of national mourning were declared, in which flags would fly at half-mast.
 Flags were also flown half-mast at Buckingham Palace and Westminster Abbey in London.

 Influence

-In 2012 Abdullah was named as the most influential Muslim among 500 Muslims for the previous 4 years.
+In 2012, Abdullah was named as the most influential Muslim among 500 Muslims for the previous four years.
 In December 2012, Forbes named him as the seventh-most-powerful figure in its list of the "World's Most Powerful People" for 2012, being the sole Arab in the top ten.